A Complete Guide to Zimbabwe Entrance Requirements for Visitors

 AVOID BUG BITES

 Another easy way to get sick while traveling is to be bitten by bugs that carry illnesses.
 The most common insect that spreads diseases to humans is the mosquito, but ticks and flies can also spread serious illnesses through their bites.
-To make sure you don’t fall ill from an insect bite while in Zimbabwe, I would recommend bringing insect repellent and mosquito netting with you when you visit and avoid getting bitten by bugs as much as possible.
+To make sure you don’t fall ill from an insect bite while in Zimbabwe, I would recommend bringing insect repellent and mosquito netting with you when you visit and avoiding getting bitten by bugs as much as possible.

 Disease Name How Disease Spreads Advice